Hiking Cup and Saucer Trail on Manitoulin Island

 During autumn, it’s a beautiful trail with many lookouts offering panoramic views of Manitoulin Island and its changing leaves.
 The majority of the trail is shaded by the forest for cooler-temperature hiking.

-When hiking Cup and Saucer in the summer, I recommend hiking in the morning or late afternoon to avoid the mid-day heat.
+When hiking Cup and Saucer in the summer, hike in the morning or late afternoon to avoid the mid-day heat.
 I’m not usually awake early enough for morning hikes unless it’s a sunrise hike like I did in Panama.
 Plus, you will beat the rush and get a better parking spot.

 Directions from Downtown Little Current: